cuiIRISA/streaming-llm-bedrock-multiaccount/client-account/README.md

-# Remote client testing environment Setup

-Configure the remote client testing environment in the client account.
-In our case, we tested with Amazon SageMaker Instances with Python environment.
-Execute the notebook ./client-account/remote_client_test.ipynb with the appropriate execution role.

-Run the notebook to test the integration and interact with the Invoke Lambda APIs from the client account.
-You will receive the streaming response payloads from cross account Large Language Models.

 # Remote Client Testing Environment Setup

 This guide will walk you through the process of setting up a remote client testing environment in a client account to interact with cross-account Large Language Models (LLMs) using Invoke Lambda APIs.